Deployment Guides#

 • Advanced details: Set Shutdown behavior to Stop and Termination protection to Enabled.

-After the instance has been launched, access the Scrutinizer web interface via the instance’s primary private or public IP address, and then proceed to add a license.
+After the instance has been launched, access the Replicator web interface via the instance’s primary private or public IP address, and then proceed to add a license.

 Note